 Agencies that price AEO work effectively treat it as a structured deliverable, not as unbounded consulting time.
 The most common models are: per-page review pricing (flat rate per page reviewed), monthly retainer with a fixed number of page reviews per cycle, and project-based pricing for initial site-wide baseline audits.
 The key to sustainable pricing is that the review produces tangible outputs — not just advice — which makes the deliverable concrete and the scope measurable.

-How AEO PRO Lab supports agency workflows
+How AEO Pro Lab supports agency workflows

-Request Free Access Compare Workflows →Related resources
+Join the Waitlist Compare Workflows →Related resources

 - What is AEO?The foundational guide to Answer Engine Optimization

-- Content structure for AEOHow to restructure client pages for answer readiness
+- AEO content structureHow to restructure client pages for answer readiness

-- Schema markup for AEOSchema types and alignment for client deliverables
+- AEO schema markup implementation guideSchema types and JSON-LD implementation for client deliverables

 - AEO reporting templateThe reporting structure for client-facing AEO results